fujiwara/Rin/README.md

     sql_option: "CSV DELIMITER ',' ESCAPE"
 ```

+A configuration file is parsed by [kayac/go-config](https://github.com/kayac/go-config).

+go-config expands environment variables using syntax `{{ env "FOO" }}` or `{{ must_env "FOO" }}` in a configuration file.

+When the password for Redshift is empty, Rin will try call [GetClusterCredentials API](https://docs.aws.amazon.com/redshift/latest/APIReference/API_GetClusterCredentials.html) to get a temporary password for the cluster.

 #### Credentials

 Rin requires credentials for SQS and Redshift.

 1. `credentials.aws_access_key_id` and `credentials.aws_secret_access_key`
-  - use for SQS and Redshift.
+  - used for SQS and Redshift.
 2. `credentials.aws_iam_role`
-  - use for Redshift only.
+  - used for Redshift only.
   - for SQS, Rin will try to get a instance credentials.

 ## Run